ethereumjs/ethereumjs-monorepo/docs/API.md

 <a name="module_sync.LightSynchronizer+fetch"></a>

 #### lightSynchronizer.fetch(first, last) ⇒ <code>Promise</code>
-Fetch all headers with block numbers ranings from first to last.
+Fetch all headers with block numbers ranging from first to last.
 Returns a promise that resolves once all headers are downloaded.

 **Kind**: instance method of [<code>LightSynchronizer</code>](#module_sync.LightSynchronizer)